 Lastly, according to a Forrester study titled “the North American Technographics Customer Experience Online Survey” conducted in Q4 of 2009, 69% of customers are more satisfied when they talk to an agent over the phone, as compared to other customer service channels such as emails or FAQs pages.

-Needless to say, a phone system remains an invaluable tool for businesses wanting to take their customer relationship efforts to greater heights.
+Needless to say, a phone system remains a valuable tool for businesses wanting to provide a better customer experience.

 CEOs spend 25% of their time on phone calls and public events.